acend/cilium-basics-training/content/en/docs/03/hubbleui.md

 ```

 {{% alert title="Note" color="primary" %}}
-When using the `cilium` CLI you can execute the following command to enable the Hubble UI:
+When using the `cilium` CLI, you can execute the following command to enable the Hubble UI:

 ```bash
 cilium hubble enable --ui